Arafura-class offshore patrol vessel: Construction

 The class of ships will be based on Lürssen's OPV80, similar to the Darussalam-class offshore patrol vessel of the Royal Brunei Navy.
 The first two vessels will be built by ASC Shipbuilding in Adelaide, South Australia before production is transferred to the shipyard of Forgacs Marine & Defence, a subsidiary of Civmec, in Henderson, Western Australia.

 Construction of the first ship began on 15 November 2018.
-On that day, it was also announced that the vessel would be named HMAS Arafura, and the class the Arafura-class patrol vessels.
+On that day, it was also announced that the vessel would be named Arafura, and the class the Arafura-class patrol vessels.

 On 9 April 2020 the second ship in the class, HMAS Eyre, was laid down at ASC's shipyard.
 The names of the following four ships were also announced at this time: HMA Ships Pilbara, Gippsland, Illawarra and Carpentaria.

-The first three ships amongst the then new names, HMAS Pilbara, HMAS Gippsland and HMAS Illawarra were laid down at the shipyard of Civmec in Henderson on 11 September 2020, 30 July 2021 and 27 September 2022, respectively.
+The first three ships amongst the then new names, HMAS Pilbara, HMAS Gippsland, HMAS Illawarra and HMAS Carpentaria were laid down at the shipyard of Civmec in Henderson on 11 September 2020, 30 July 2021, 27 September 2022, and 5 December 2022 respectively.